putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 | @med @narrow | Base | Medium | Medium | Narrow |
 | @med @small @narrow | Base | Medium | Small | Narrow |

 A component that will be live-swapped requires a variant for each breakpoint.
-As shown in Image X below, this calendar layout has a three-across layout for Base and Medium breakpoints, a two-across for Small and a wrap-and-stack for Narrow.
+As shown in Image 3 below, this calendar layout has a three-across layout for Base and Medium breakpoints, a two-across for Small and a wrap-and-stack for Narrow.
 This component has a prop `Breakpoint`.
 The value of the prop for the three-across is `base`, the two-across is `medium` and the stack is `narrow`.

 <figure class="blog-image-insert">
     <img src="/siteart/responsive_component.jpg" alt="A Sketch file with the name homescreens-new-12/20/2019-updated-final-revised-final-final.sketch.">
-    <figcaption><strong>Image X</strong> This calendar component has layouts for three-across, two-across and stacked that will live-swap at each breakpoint.</figcaption>
+    <figcaption><strong>Image 3</strong> This calendar component has layouts for three-across, two-across and stacked that will live-swap at each breakpoint.</figcaption>
 </figure>

 When the component is placed in the design, the Breakpoint prop is replaced with an @break variable.
 In this case, `@small @narrow`.
 Switching to the breakpoint of `small` causes the value of our @break variable to change from `base` to `small`, and the `small` variant is displayed in the prototype.